Jorge Ferrer

-Jorge N. Ferrer (born October 30, 1968) is a US-based Spanish psychologist who wrote about the applications of participatory theory to transpersonal psychology, religious studies, integral education, and sexuality and intimate relationships.
+Jorge N. Ferrer (born October 30, 1968) is a Spanish-American psychologist who wrote about the applications of participatory theory to transpersonal psychology, religious studies, integral education, and sexuality and intimate relationships.

-Ferrer is a former professor of psychology at California Institute of Integral Studies (CIIS), San Francisco, where he served as chair of the department of East-West Psychology.
+Ferrer is a research faculty member at California Institute for Human Science (CIHS), San Diego, and former professor of psychology at California Institute of Integral Studies (CIIS), San Francisco, where he served as chair of the department of East-West Psychology.

 Biography

 Born in Barcelona, Spain, Ferrer obtained a degree in clinical psychology in 1991 from University of Barcelona, studying his last year as an Erasmus scholar at Cardiff University (Wales, United Kingdom), where he was awarded the George Westby Prize for best essays written by an undergraduate student.
-Upon his return to Barcelona, the University and Research Commission of the Catalonian Council granted Ferrer a Research Training Fellowship (FPI) to carry out doctoral research on the "Electrophysiological and Hemispheric After-Effects of Mindfulness Meditation."
-After completing the empirical part of his doctoral research in 1993, Ferrer traveled to the US to pursue another Ph.D. degree at California Institute of Integral Studies (CIIS) under the ‘la Caixa" Foundation Fellowship Program.
+Upon his return to Barcelona, the university and Research Commission of the Catalonian Council granted Ferrer a Research Training Fellowship (FPI) to carry out doctoral research on the "Electrophysiological and Hemispheric After-Effects of Mindfulness Meditation".
+After completing the empirical part of his doctoral research in 1993, Ferrer traveled to the US to pursue another Ph.D. degree at California Institute of Integral Studies (CIIS) under the "la Caixa" Foundation Fellowship Program.
 In 1998, he began teaching at both CIIS and Institute of Transpersonal Psychology, and in 2000 he became core faculty at CIIS.

 Ferrer is one of the architects of second-wave transpersonalism, which stresses the pluralistic, relational, and inquiry-driven dimensions of spiritual practice and knowing with a participatory approach to religious pluralism.

-His participatory pedagogy is the focus of Yoshiharu Nakagawa and Yoshiko Matsuda’s Transformative Inquiry: An Integral Approach, an anthology of writings based on Ferrer’s teaching at Ritsumeikan University in Kyoto, Japan.
+His participatory pedagogy is the focus of Yoshiharu Nakagawa and Yoshiko Matsuda's Transformative Inquiry: An Integral Approach, an anthology of writings based on Ferrer's teaching at Ritsumeikan University in Kyoto, Japan.

-In 2000, Ferrer received the Fetzer Institute’s Presidential Award for his seminal work on consciousness studies.
+In 2000, Ferrer received the Fetzer Institute's Presidential Award for his seminal work on consciousness studies.

 From 2000 to 2010, he was a scholar at the Esalen Center for Theory and Research, Esalen Institute, California.

 In 2009 he was selected to become an advisor to the organization Religions for Peace at the United Nations on a research project aimed at solving global interreligious conflict.

 In 2010, the American Academy of Religion Annual Meeting in Atlanta, Georgia, featured a panel on his co-edited anthology, The Participatory Turn.

 In 2023, he was invited to deliver a TEDx talk on alternative intimate relationships at the inauguration of TEDxDaltVila in Ibiza, Spain.